-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - All gatherings capped at 50 people

-- Non-essential travel can resume
+- Nonessential travel can resume

 - Restaurants can operate at up to 75% capacity, with table sizes capped at parties of 10